vedanshthakkar/Camera-Calibration/README.md

 These parameters act as the starting point for epipolar stereopsis.
 The epipolar stereopsis can be found in the repository named "Epipolar-Stereopsis".

-If you find any problems, please feel free to contact me at vedansh.thakkar@vanderbilt.edu
+If you find any problems, please feel free to contact me at vedansh7781@gmail.com